Testing the Combination of Copanlisib, Nivolumab and Ipilimumab in Patients with Advanced Cancer and Lymphoma

 - Patients should be excluded if they have a condition requiring systemic treatment with either corticosteroids (> 10 mg daily prednisone equivalents) or other immunosuppressive medications within 14 days of study drug administration; however, systemic corticosteroids may be indicated after starting the study drugs to treat immune-related adverse reactions; inhaled or topical steroids and adrenal replacement doses >10 mg daily prednisone equivalents are permitted in the absence of active autoimmune disease

-- Pregnant or breastfeeding women will be excluded from participation in this trial
+- Pregnant or breastfeeding women will be excluded from participation in this trial, as there is no significant preclinical information regarding the effects of nivolumab, copanlisib, and ipilimumab, on a fetus or newborn infant

 I. To establish the safety, tolerability, and the recommended phase 2 dose (RP2D) of copanlisib and nivolumab combination in patients with advanced solid tumors and lymphomas.

-I. Evaluate the effect of the copanlisib and nivolumab combination on markers of anti-tumor immunity in circulating immune cells, circulating tumor cells (CTCs), and pre- and post-treatment tumor biopsies.
+I. Evaluate the effect of the doublet and triplet combinations on markers of anti-tumor immunity in circulating immune cells and pre- and post-treatment tumor biopsies.

 II.
 Evaluate the effect of the combination on biomarkers of AKT inhibition, deoxyribonucleic acid (DNA) damage (gammaH2AX, pNbs1, Rad51), apoptosis, and epithelial-mesenchymal transition in CTCs and pre- and post- treatment tumor biopsies.